tibor19/ve-angular-workshop/Lab-Instructions.md

 In this lab we are going to use ViewChild and view lifecycle hooks to pass data to the children components.

+# Lab 6

+In this lab we are going to create a simple service to return the data and we are going to use DI to inject it into the components